 In 2009, adventurer and filmmaker Graham Hughes set a Guinness World Record for visiting 133 countries in one year by scheduled ground transport.
 He left Uruguay on January 1, 2009 and finished in Egypt on December 31, 2009.
 For his Odyssey Expedition, Hughes has achieved a new accomplishment: visiting every country (201 of them) in the United Nations Member States without flying to get there (map).
 His budget: less than $100 a week.
 The rules of The Odyssey Expedition (as set by Guinness World Records): he cannot fly, drive and he must use scheduled ground transport and must step foot on dry land.
 Here is a video of Graham celebrating the end of the expedition in South Sudan on November 26, 2012 and here’s a look at all of his Odyssey Expedition videos on YouTube.
-There is a lot more information about Graham’s journey around the world at his site and at The Daily Mail (link).
+There is a lot more information about Graham’s journey around the world at his site.
 His trip raised money for WaterAid, “a UK-based registered charity fighting to alleviate the disease, misery and death caused by open sewers, contaminated drinking water and lousy sanitation in developing countries around the world.”

 It has been an adventure of epic proportions.
 I spent four days crossing open ocean in a leaky wooden boat to reach Cape Verde, I was imprisoned for a week in Congo and was arrested whilst attempting to sneak into Russia.